 There are also beautiful lakes in Alaska that don’t require hiking a volcano to reach.
 One of them is Portage Lake in Chugach National Forest.
 Three miles long and one mile wide, the lake is situated at the foot of Portage Glacier, meaning it’s pretty tough to improve upon these views.
 If you don’t feel like skating across the ice, or going for a bike ride, you could simply relax and bask in the blue Arctic ice of the colossal glacier.
 Despite its wild and rugged location, the lake is very accessible to visitors from Seward Highway along the Portage Glacier Access Road.

 6. Canyon Ferry Lake, Montana

 When it comes to long, unspoiled vistas of rolling winter plains, it doesn’t get better than Big Sky Country.
-Canyon Ferry Lake in Montana, about an hour east of Helena, is one of the most picturesque frozen lakes in the US.
+Canyon Ferry Lake in Montana, about an hour east of Helena, has to be one of the most picturesque winter lake vacations in the US.
 In addition to being able to skate the 35,200 acres of surface water with a view of Helena National Forest and the surrounding hills, it’s also a great place for wildlife watching.
 It’s not uncommon to find bald eagles and snowy owls, so make sure you’ve got your camera ready.